vapor/blog/Content/posts/the-users-of-vapor.md

 ![A screenshot of metrics of Litmaps showing millions of requests a minute](/static/images/posts/litmaps-stats.png)

-Some well-known users of Vapor include the award-winning Things app by Cultured Code.
+Another well-known user of Vapor is the award-winning [Things app by Cultured Code](https://culturedcode.com/things/).
 They gave a talk at the ServerSide.swift conference talking about their migration to Swift using Vapor.
 I think the talk speaks for itself:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oJArLZIQF8w?si=3EGl3f_MENWU0bf4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen class="mb-2"></iframe>

-Speaking of migrations, Apple published a post on Swift.org about migrating the monitoring service used in the Passwords app comparing against Java.
+Speaking of migrations, Apple published a post on Swift.org about migrating the monitoring service used in the Passwords app to Swift, comparing it against Java.
 The [whole post is well worth a read](https://www.swift.org/blog/swift-at-apple-migrating-the-password-monitoring-service-from-java/), but the before and after graph showing hardware utilisation, memory usage and throughput was a standout:

 ![A graph showing Swift against Java with 50% less hardware utilisation, 90% less memory usage and 40% more throughput](/static/images/posts/passwords-monitoring-service-graph.png)